jeeva-og/CSS-SASS/README.md

 1.A modular file structure that breaks down styles into manageable, reusable components. </br>
 2.Best practices for using variables, mixins, and partials to keep your CSS clean and consistent.  </br>
 3.A well-documented and easy-to-understand codebase to help you learn and grow.  </br>
 4.Feel free to explore, contribute, or even use this as a template for your own projects.
-If you have any questions or suggestions, don’t hesitate to reach out.
-Happy coding! 🚀 </br>
+If you have any questions or suggestions, don’t hesitate to reach out.  </br>

 **Note:** To run this project locally, make sure you have set up live-server on your machine using the local CLI before running the project.
 If you haven’t done this yet, follow these steps: </br>